 Professional status as an Emergency Medical Technician and Emergency Medical Technician - Paramedic is maintained and enriched by the willingness of the individual practitioner to accept and fulfill obligations to society, other medical professions, and the profession of EMS.

-As an Emergency Medical Technician, I solemnly swear myself to the following code of professional ethics:
+As an EMT-Paramedic, I solemnly swear myself to the following code of professional ethics:

-A fundamental responsibility of the Emergency Medical Technician is to conserve life, to alleviate suffering, to promote health, to do no harm, and to encourage the quality and equal availability of emergency medical care.
+A fundamental responsibility of the EMT-P is to conserve life, to alleviate suffering, to promote health, to do no harm, and to encourage the quality and equal availability of emergency medical care.

-The Emergency Medical Technician provides services based on human need, with respect for human dignity, unrestricted by consideration of nationality, race, creed, color, or status.
+The EMT-P provides services based on human need, with respect for human dignity, unrestricted by consideration of nationality, race, creed, color, or status.

-The Emergency Medical Technician does not use professional knowledge and skills in any enterprise detrimental to the public well-being.
+The EMT-P does not use professional knowledge and skills in any enterprise detrimental to the public well-being.

-The Emergency Medical Technician respects and holds in confidence all information of a confidential nature obtained in the course of professional work unless required by divulging such information.
+The EMT-P respects and holds in confidence all information of a confidential nature obtained in the course of professional work unless required by divulging such information.

-The Emergency Medical Technician, as a citizen, understands and upholds the law and performs the duties of citizenship; as a professional, the EMT has the never-ending responsibility to work with concerned citizens and other health care professionals in promoting a high standard of emergency medical care to all people.
+The EMT-P, as a citizen, understands and upholds the law and performs the duties of citizenship; as a professional, the EMT-P has the never-ending responsibility to work with concerned citizens and other health care professionals in promoting a high standard of emergency medical care to all people.

-The Emergency Medical Technician shall maintain professional competence and demonstrate concern for the competence of other members of the Emergency Medical Services health care team.
+The EMT-P shall maintain professional competence and demonstrate concern for the competence of other members of the Emergency Medical Services health care team.

-An Emergency Medical Technician assumes responsibility in defining and upholding standards of professional practice and education.
+An EMT-P assumes responsibility in defining and upholding standards of professional practice and education.

-The Emergency Medical Technician assumes responsibility for individual professional actions and judgment, both in dependent and independent emergency functions, and knows and upholds the laws which affect the practice of the EMT.
+The EMT-P assumes responsibility for individual professional actions and judgment, both in dependent and independent emergency functions, and knows and upholds the laws which affect the practice of the paramedic.

-An Emergency Medical Technician has the responsibility to be aware of and participate in matters of legislation affecting the EMS system.
+An EMT-P has the responsibility to be aware of and participate in matters of legislation affecting the EMS system.

-The Emergency Medical Technician, or groups of EMTs, who advertise professional service do so in conformity with the dignity of the profession.
+The EMT-P, or groups of paramedics, who advertise professional service do so in conformity with the dignity of the profession.

-The Emergency Medical Technician has an obligation to protect the public by not delegating to a person less qualified, any service which requires the professional competence of an EMT.
+The EMT-P has an obligation to protect the public by not delegating to a person less qualified any service which requires the professional competence of an paramedic.

-The Emergency Medical Technician will work harmoniously with and sustain confidence in EMT associates, the nurses, the physicians, and other members of the EMS health care team.
+The EMT-P will work harmoniously with and sustain confidence in EMS associates, the nurses, the physicians, and other members of the EMS health care team.

-The Emergency Medical Technician refuses to participate in unethical procedures, and assumes the responsibility to expose incompetence or unethical conduct of others to the appropriate authority in a proper and professional manner.
+The EMT-P refuses to participate in unethical procedures, and assumes the responsibility to expose incompetence or unethical conduct of others to the appropriate authority in a proper and professional manner.

-Written by: Charles Gillespie M.D.
+$\dot{\mathrm{W}}$ ritten by: Charles Gillespie M.D.
 Adopted by: The National Association of Emergency Medical Technicians, 1978